Get started

 McMaster will support Microsoft Outlook and Apple Mail.

-Students email accounts will expire the January 31st after your convocation.
+Students email accounts will expire the March 31st after your convocation.
 Contact the McMaster Alumni Association for email forwarding.

 At minimum, Outlook 2016 is recommended.
 Upgrade to Microsoft 365 for the best functionality.